Discover Samsung Fall Event: Save on Phones, TVs, Appliances, and More

 Sunday, September 18

-When you ourchase a Galaxy S8 during the Discover Samsung Event, you'll receive a $100 eCertificate and double memory.
-The tablet that’s made for multitaskers on the go, Galaxy Tab S8 helps you do more with the 2-in-1 capabilities of a tablet and a PC.
+When you purchase a Galaxy S8 during the Discover Samsung Event, you'll get up to $200 instant Samsung Credit.
+Made for multitaskers on the go, the Galaxy Tab S8 helps you do more with the 2-in-1 capabilities of a tablet and a PC.
 Samsung DeX creates a desktop experience right there on your tablet, mirroring the display and navigation on a laptop to let you work on multiple windows.

 RELATED CONTENT: